-This blog was submitted by TherapySpark subscriber Grace Yi, Doctor of Occupational Therapy Candidate at the University of the Sciences in Philadelphia.
+This article was submitted by TherapySpark subscriber Grace Yi, Doctor of Occupational Therapy Candidate at the University of the Sciences in Philadelphia.
 Do you have a unique story to share – about patient success, unique treatment techniques, or business outcomes?
 We want to hear from you!

 “There is something about the outside of a horse that is good for the inside of a man.” – Winston Churchill

 Humans and horses share an extensive history together.
 Through travel, industrial development, and wartime, horses have heavily shaped human civilizations.
 Today, that relationship continues with therapeutic horseback riding.

 Clinical Application of Equine Therapy

 Therapeutic horseback riding, or equine therapy, provides clinical treatment in a barnyard setting.
 Patients engage in highly interactive and downright fun therapeutic activities.
 Equine therapy can be used to treat a variety of diagnoses, both physical and behavioral.
 With practice, it can improve participants’ quality of life in almost all major areas.